August 17, 2022 by Anna-Bet Stemmet

 Over the years, Old Fashioned cocktail ingredients haven’t changed much.
 You still only need bourbon, sugar, bitters, and water to create this well-known amber-colored drink.
 Back in those days, bartenders didn’t have all the mod cons they do today, so learning how to make an Old Fashioned was really quite simple—and still is.

-There you have it – nine summer whiskey cocktails that go down a treat when the weather is hot, and a nice, cool drink is called for.
+There you have it – eleven summer whiskey cocktails that go down a treat when the weather is hot, and a nice, cool drink is called for.
 Let us know which one is your favorite and remember to tag us in your social posts when you share pics of your gorgeous-looking cocktails online!

 PS: If you liked this round-up of summery drink recipes, you may want to check out our fine selection of summer gin cocktails as well…